 Care Leavers are underrepresented in all of the areas we would want your children to be in and overrepresented in all of the areas we wouldn't.
-Statistics from the Department for Education in 2022 show that if you are a Care Leaver in England you are twice as likely to be a prisoner as you are to be an apprentice.
-Approximately 13% of Care Leavers go to university compared with 43% of the general population and a UCL study in 2018 found that if you are Care Experienced you are 70% more likely to die prematurely than someone who is not Care Experienced.
+Statistics from the Department for Education in 2024 show that if you are a Care Leaver in England aged 17 to 21 you are more likely to be a prisoner than you are to be an apprentice (1).
+Approximately 13% of Care Leavers go to university compared with 43% of the general population (2) and a UCL study in 2018 found that if you are Care Experienced you are 70% more likely to die prematurely than someone who is not Care Experienced (3).